Sv443/YTInfoBot/README.md

 ## Local Installation:
 1. Have [Node.js](https://nodejs.org/) and [pnpm](https://pnpm.io/installation) installed.
+2. Have a [PostgreSQL database](https://www.postgresql.org/) and a user set up (you may [follow this guide](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) on Linux or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)).
-2. Clone the repository or download the ZIP file and extract it.
+3. Clone the repository or download the ZIP file and extract it.
-3. Open a terminal in the folder containing `package.json` and run `pnpm i` to install all dependencies.
+4. Open a terminal in the folder containing `package.json` and run `pnpm i` to install all dependencies.
-4. Copy the file `.env.template` to `.env` and fill in the required values.
+5. Copy the file `.env.template` to `.env` and fill in the required values, like bot token and database credentials.
-5. Run `pnpm start` to start the bot or `pnpm dev` to start it in development mode.
+6. Run `pnpm start` to start the bot or `pnpm dev` to start it in development mode.
   You may also use the VS Code debugger to start and debug the bot using breakpoints.

 Refer to `scripts` in `package.json` for a list of all commands.